h-w-h/h-w-h.github.io/teaching.md

 published: true
 ---

-Currently, I am not teaching any courses.
+Currently, I am not a teaching assistant (TA) for any courses.
 Below is a table of previous courses I have TAed for along with my discussion notes.

 <div class = "featured">